 Whether you’re hosting friends for the day or enjoying an evening with the family, you can’t go wrong with baby back ribs!

-Read on for an easy-to-master recipe using a pellet smoker, as well as recommendations of the best pellets to use for your prized grill.

-## Changed text

-Whether you’re hosting friends for the day or enjoying an evening with the family, you can’t go wrong with baby back ribs!

 Read on for an easy-to-master recipe using a pellet smoker.
-I’ve also got recommendations of the best pellets to use for your prized grill.
+I’ve also got recommendations for the best pellets for your prized grill.